Gulf Coast Center For

 STATUS: Non-exempt

-Must be able to work effectively with diverse groups of clients, staff, and individuals in the criminal justice systems.
+Must be able to work and communicate effectively with diverse groups of clients.

 Ability to express complex information and ideas both verbally and in writing.

 Must have a reliable vehicle and meet agency driving policy requirements, including a valid driver license and proof of required automobile insurance.
-Travel required.
+Travel may be required.

 ESSENTIAL DUTIES INCLUDE BUT ARE NOT LIMITED TO: